danielmerbet/fdom_weather_app/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

-You are free to share and adapt the work under the following terms:
-- **Attribution**: You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-- **NonCommercial**: You may not use the material for commercial purposes.

-For more details, see the [LICENSE](LICENSE) file or visit the [Creative Commons License page](https://creativecommons.org/licenses/by-nc/4.0/).

 ---

-For any questions or feedback, please contact [Daniel Mercado Bettin](https://github.com/danielmerbet).